gavinfielder/pft/README.md

 ### Adding Tests

 You can add your own tests to unit\_tests.c, following the same format.
 You do not need to do anything except write the function in this file and re-make.
 The new tests will be included in the test index and can be queried the same way.

+### Using PFT with LLDB or other debuggers
+PFT compiles with debugging symbols by default, and also by default, running a single test e.g. `./test 42` turns on debugger compatibility mode.
+You can force all tests to run in debugger compatibility mode by using the `-d` command line option e.g. `./test -d nospec`.
+You can read more about command line options and debugger compatibility mode under [Advanced Options](#advanced-options).

+tl;dr: To use PFT with lldb, use it like this: `lldb ./test 42`.

+Of course, in order for lldb to read your own libftprintf.a, you must also use the `-g` flag in your own Makefile...

 ## Enabling and Disabling tests